zhouzach/impala2redis-shell/README.md

 impala2redis-shell
 =================
-    export data from impala into redis
+    export data from impala into redis;
+    have two solutions: impala2redis.sh and impala2redis_new.sh

 Features
 --------